embecosm/chiphack/basic_verilog/readme.txt

 To Program the board:
   - Inside the makefile you may need to the change SERIAL to the port on your system
-  - Then simply run make upload
+  - Then simply run 'make upload'

 'make clean' will declutter the folder for you.